NuCivic/react-dash/README.md

 ===============

 ## What's <React Dashboard>
-We created this library to speed up dashboards creation with the flexibility only code could give.
+We created this library to speed up dashboard creation with the flexibility only code could give.

 ## Install
 ```
 npm install <React Dashboard> (--save)
 ```

-## Require
+## Create App file
-Once you have installed this library you need to require it and create an entry point:
+Create an App.js file as an entry point to the application:

 ```javascript
 import React, { Component } from 'react';